Social Media: Building a Community and a Network

 Sharing achievements by students and faculty can build pride and spread your reputation.

-Audiences outside your department include other units across the school and university, prospective students and faculty as well as peer institutions, and alumni and the general public.
+Audiences outside your department include other units across the school and university and faculty as well as peer institutions and prospective students, alumni, and the general public.

 Sharing fun photos and news with your followers is only part of what makes a social network work--the other half is following, liking, and commenting on other accounts.
 Following those accounts will help build your audience and give you ideas for managing your own accounts.